espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 ### Effort

 {{< alert icon="mug-hot">}}
-**Estimated completition time: 120 min**
+**Estimated time: 120 min**
 {{< /alert >}}

 ## The ESP-IDF

-> TODO: Include one explanatiom about the ESP-IDF and some images.
+> TODO: Include one explanation about the ESP-IDF and some images.

 ## Introduction to the ESP32-C6